Misunderstood and Mistranslated Words of Jesus

 Please note that the Greek word krisis has been translated as condemnation and should have been more accurately translated as judgement (Strong’s G2920).

 The Bible speaks of two resurrections, the First Resurrection and the Second Resurrection, which are separated by the thousand-year Millennial Age of Christ’s rule on earth.
-The First Resurrection is the resurrection of life when the Saints, God’s Elect Bride of Christ, will be raised in their saved immortal glorified bodies as the Firstfruits at the Second Coming of Jesus Christ.
+The First Resurrection is the resurrection of life when the Saints, God’s Elect Bride of Christ, the 144,000 Firstfruits, will be raised in their saved immortal glorified bodies at the Second Coming of Jesus Christ.

 The Second Resurrection is the resurrection of judgement.
 It occurs when the rest of humanity are resurrected at the end of Christ’s Millennial Age to face God’s judgement in the Great White Throne Judgement Day.
 This is when all believers who lived during Christ’s Millennial Age will be judged righteous as their names are written in the Book of Life.
 However, all unbelievers (those who have done evil) from throughout the Ages will face God’s refining, yet merciful, Lake of Fire Judgement as we explain in detail in Chapter 12.